ivoklimsa/DockerVSB/lab-2/README.md

     client-key.pem      ibtmp1              sample
     ```

-    Notice the the directory name starts with `/var/lib/docker/volumes/` whereas for directories managed by the Overlay2 storage driver it was `/var/lib/docker/overlay2`
+    Notice the directory name starts with `/var/lib/docker/volumes/` whereas for directories managed by the Overlay2 storage driver it was `/var/lib/docker/overlay2`

-    As mentined anonymous volumes will not persist data between containers, they are almost always used to increase performance.
+    As mentined, anonymous volumes will not persist data between containers, they are almost always used to increase performance.

 5. Shell into your running MySQL container and log into MySQL